intel/nauta/README.md

 # Deep Learning Studio for Enterprise

-Deep Learning Studio (DLS) goal is to make the day-to-day life of a data scientist user simpler by
+Deep Learning Studio (NAUTA) goal is to make the day-to-day life of a data scientist user simpler by

 * Provide state-of-the art configuration for doing Deep Learning on Intel hardware with the leading DL frameworks
 * Making hard things simpler without impeding low-level access for advanced users